wardbox/roke/README.md

 # Roke

 A Wasp starter with sensible defaults.
-Think shadcn/ui components, Motion animations, and TypeScript - but configured exactly how you'd want them.

 ## What's he building in there?